11-Deoxycorticosterone: Biological role

 DOC is a precursor molecule for the production of aldosterone.
 The major pathway for aldosterone production is in the adrenal glomerulosa zone of the adrenal gland.
 It is not a major secretory hormone.
 It is produced from progesterone by 21β-hydroxylase and is converted to corticosterone by 11β-hydroxylase.
 Corticosterone is then converted to aldosterone by aldosterone synthase.

 Most of the DOC is secreted by the zona fasciculata of the adrenal cortex which also secretes cortisol, and a small amount by the zona glomerulosa, which secretes aldosterone.
 DOC stimulates the collecting tubules (the tubules which branch together to feed the bladder) to continue to excrete potassium in much the same way that aldosterone does but not like aldosterone in the end of the looped tubules (distal).
 At the same time it is not nearly so rigorous at retaining sodium as aldosterone, more than 20 times less.
 DOC accounts for only 1% of the sodium retention normally In addition to its inherent lack of vigor there is an escape mechanism controlled by an unknown non steroid hormone which overrides DOC's sodium conserving power after a few days just as aldosterone is overridden also.
 This hormone may be the peptide hormone kallikrein, which is augmented by DOC and suppressed by aldosterone.
 If sodium becomes very high, DOC also increases urine flow.
 DOC has about 1/20 of the sodium retaining power of aldosterone, and is said to be as little as one per cent of aldosterone at high water intakes.
-Since DOC has about 1/5 the potassium excreting power of aldosterone, it probably must have aldosterone's help if the serum potassium content becomes too high.
+Since DOC has about 1/5 the potassium excreting power of aldosterone, it probably requires aldosterone's help if the serum potassium content becomes too high.
 DOC's injections do not cause much additional potassium excretion when sodium intake is low.
 This is probably because aldosterone is already stimulating potassium outflow.
 When sodium is low DOC probably would not have to be present, but when sodium rises aldosterone declines considerably, and DOC probably tends to take over.